 - i.
-Central Bank of Indonesia if the debtor is a bank; - ii. the Indonesian Capital Market Supervisory Agency/ Badan Pengawas Pasar Modal (BAPEPAM-LK) if the debtor is a securities company, a stock exchange, a clearing and guarantee agency, or a depository and settlement agency; - iii. the public prosecutor if the bankruptcy petition involves public interests; or - iv.
+Central Bank of Indonesia if the debtor is a bank; - ii. the Indonesian Capital Market Supervisory Agency (Badan Pengawas Pasar Modal), or currently, the Financial Services Authority (Otoritas Jasa Keuangan or "OJK") if the debtor is a securities company, a stock exchange, a clearing and guarantee agency, or a depository and settlement agency;

+- iii. the public prosecutor if the bankruptcy petition involves public interests; or - iv.
 MoF if the bankruptcy petition is against an insurance, reinsurance, pension fund, or a state-owned company in the form of a persero.